This is the end, but James Bond always returns.

 “I got to read the script and I thought it was amazing.
 I was heavily pregnant and very emotional by the time I was recording it.
 And a side effect or symptom was my voice got a lot lower.
 So, my larynx dropped.
 That’s why the verse is so very low.
 And these days I do struggle to get down there.”

 With admirable metrosexual tendencies, Craig admitted he was quite emotional hearing Skyfall for the first time.
 “I cried.
 From the opening bars I knew immediately, then the voice kicked in and it was exactly what I’d wanted from the beginning.”
 It’s not a wonder that the theme for the 50th anniversary film (the first billion dollar Bond in fact) was the very first 007 tune to win an Oscar, but after Sam Smith and Billie Elish repeated the trick in 2016 and 2019 something tells me that in the bigger better box office of Bondland the Academy Award will return.

 14. Thunderball (Tom Jones, 1965)

 From Skyfall to Thunderball.
 Hey, that sounds like a book about the weather.

 Like the story it’s attached to, the 1965 theme song for Sean Connery’s fourth film had a troubled, litigious gestation.
-Believing Thunderball was too generic, too vague a title, John Barry and lyricist Don Black conjured up a song called Mr. Kiss Kiss Bang Bang, which is what Italian audiences had been calling 007 (or Japanese fans or the press depending on the account one reads).
+Believing Thunderball was too generic, too vague a title, John Barry and lyricist Don Black conjured up a camp-as-knickers song called Mr. Kiss Kiss Bang Bang, which is what Italian audiences had been calling 007 (or Japanese fans or the press depending on the account one reads).
 He recorded the song with both Dionne Warwick (smoky) and Shirley Bassey (shrill), but two weeks before opening, the film studio United Artists insisted on a song titled after the movie, which, admittedly, had worked so well for Goldfinger.
-So Barry and Black hurriedly wrote a new song with a new giant voiced vocalist, Tom Jones, who is Welsh like Bassey.
+So Barry and Black hurriedly wrote a new song with a new giant voiced vocalist, Tom Jones, who is extremely Welsh just like Bassey.